studydefi/studydefi.com/content/blog/tsla-on-mainnet/index.md

 If your desired price identifier has not been approved, you can propose an UMIP to have it included.
 Here is an example [proposal](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-2.md) that demonstrates adding ETHBTC as a price identifier.

-The proposal for a new price identifier must be specific enough that, when under dispute, it should be easy for UMA token holders to agree on and determine its "true" price.
+The proposal for a price identifier must be specific enough that, when under dispute, UMA token holders can quickly agree on its "true" price.
 The mechanism for resolving disputes is driven by the Data Verification Mechanism (DVM).
-A detailed explanation of the DVM is outside of the scope of this article.
+A detailed explanation of the DVM is outside the scope of this article.

 # Launching your token

-To mint a synthetic TSLA token, you'll need a token factory that can mint them from.
+To mint a TSLA token, you'll need a token factory contract.
 This contract is also known as the `ExpiringMultiParty` contract.
-This is because the token will actually expire, more on this later.
+So named because the token will actually expire, more on this later.

-If your desired collateral currency and price feed identifier already exists, then it's likely that the token factory already exists.
-And if you are happy with its parameters, you can simply create a position with that token factory.
+If your desired collateral currency and price feed identifier already exists, then it's possible that a token factory with your desired parameters already exist.

-All you need to do is call the `create` method of the token factory with the amount of collateral to be staked and the number of tokens to mint:
+If so, all you need to do is call the `create` method of the token factory with the amount of collateral to be staked and the number of tokens to mint:

 ```js
 await expiringMultiParty.create(